HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/mx/configuration/index.md

       );
     ```

 2. Once the Iris changes are completed and app is deployed on HCL DX page, when the user access the web page, a window opens up to  allow client Volt MX to access the data.
 Click on **Yes** to allow the portlet to login for single sign-on.
-Refer to this [link](../example/mx_portlet_in_dx.md) for more details.
+Refer to  [Deploying Volt MX portlet into HCL DX](../example/mx_portlet_in_dx.md) for more details.